cysouw/graphicalgrammar/text/german.md

 > Seit lange (ich weiß nicht, seit wann) wird in der deutschen Grammatik gelehrt, daß ein nackter Satz wie *die Sonne scheint* die ursprünglichste Satzform darstelle und daß die Erweiterungen in einem bekleideten Satze wie z.B. *die helle Sonne bescheint die erfrischten Fluren* ihrerseits aus nackten Sätzen hervorgegangen sind. [@delbruck1901: 150]

-### *Periode*

-The term *Periode* as a grammatical term for the complex sentence is widespread in German 18th and 19th Century grammatical texts.
-It is used already by Meiner [-@meiner1781: 446] and Heyse [-@heyse1814: 491] and appears in many works to be discussed in this chapter.
-The precise definition is constantly being disputed, but most authors use the term *Periode* for a complex sentence with many subordinated clauses.

-This term that goes straight back to antiquity.
-Aristotle used the term *περίοδος* 'periodos' to describe something akin to a complete sentence, consisting of multiple clauses (with *κῶλον* 'kolon' being used for something akin to a clause).
-Burkett explains that "the term *periodos* is one of Aristotle‘s visual metaphors, suggesting a circular motion or completeness of thought and rhythm." [@burkett2011: 206].

-> λέγω δὲ περίοδον λέξιν ἔχουσαν ἀρχὴν καὶ τελευτὴν αὐτὴν καθ᾽ αὑτὴν καὶ μέγεθος εὐσύνοπτον (Aristoteles, Rhetorica III 9.3)^[Original online at the Perseus Digital Library < http://data.perseus.org/citations/urn:cts:greekLit:tlg0086.tlg038.perseus-grc1:3.9.3>.]
->
-> ['I call a period an expression having a beginning and an end in itself and a magnitude easily taken in at a glance.' translation from @burkett2011: 206]

-The desire to summarise the structure of a complex *Periode* is a crucial starting point for the graphical analysis of sentences in 19th Century Germany, starting with Herling [-@herling1823, see [@sec:herling1823]].
-The main tool that is used is a so-called *Periodenbild* 'image of a Period'.
-The basic idea is to assign some symbols to each clause, and then combine these symbols into a visualisation to illustrate the interrelation between the many clauses that make up a *Periode*.
-The term *Periodenbild* for the analysis of a multi-clause sentence was first used by August Lehmann [-@lehmann1833, see [@sec:lehmann1833]].
-His proposal includes a distinction between capital letters for main clauses and lower-case letters for subordinate clauses, a principle that remains a fixture throughout all variants of these *Periodenbilder*.
-In contrast, almost all other details differ widely from author to author.

-Friedrich Diesterweg [-@diesterweg1834, see [@sec:diesterweg1830]] adopted Lehmann's terminology and added the term *Satzbild* for the structure of a monoclausal sentence.
-The two terms *Periodenbild* and *Satzbild* return throughout the 19th Century, but they are used quite interchangeably.
-Even though many authors distinguish between two different graphical analyses, one for single-clause sentences and one for multi-clause sentences, Diesterweg's terminological distinction did not persist.
-Linguistic *Bilder* remain virulent for about 90 years, but then gradually fade away from linguistic memory at the start of the 20th Century.

-### Topik & Topologie

-Roth (wetzler, Frankfurt), also posthumously published in vol 2 of the Abhandlungen des Frankfurtischen Gelehrtenvereins für deutsche Sprache

 ## *Periodenbild* and *Satzbild*

 ### Moritz (1782) *Deutsche Sprachlehre* {#sec:moritz1782}